-We were there almost a year ago and it’s interesting to see that the TripAdvisor® comments then and now are quite similar.
+We were there almost 2 years ago and it’s interesting to see that the TripAdvisor® comments then and now are quite similar.
 People laud the location, the pool, the free wi-fi and the private beach.
 They also cite the often confused front desk staff, complain about the prices of the meals in the restaurants and aren’t pleased by the large number of large Russian “guests”.

 We had the same complaints – especially those Russians!
 But for us the positives outweighed the negatives because it delivered on what mattered to us and the other things, though not thrilling, weren’t news or showstoppers for us because we’d been forewarned.

 How recent is the review you’re reading?

 Yes, dear readers, that is an 11 year old picture taken with Blonde’s first ever digital camera.
 If you’re researching a hotel look to check the dates of the reviews you’re reading.
 Sometimes we go to some fairly remote outposts (Ningaloo Reef, Australia anyone?) and look at a review and react to it before realizing it’s three years old.
 If it’s really old the property may have another name now, have gone out of business or no one stays there.

 Awareness of TripAdvisor® is ubiquitous enough internationally by now that if you don’t see a review from the last month throw a caution flag at your computer screen.
 (One exception to this, which we generously grant, is that if it is a seasonal property.
 Then if you see glowing reviews for when they were closed you should throw a “Gottcha” flag at your computer screen.)